In the Crosshairs: climate change vulnerability in Bolivia

 When it comes to exerting influence on how emergency responses are carried out, this is a problem in the developed world as well.
 In urban settings, those most adversely affected by disasters are often also those most marginalized from political processes and have the least influence on political decisions.
 Disempowered and lacking what is known as “vertical voice” or the channels to make demands on elected leaders, certain (particularly vulnerable) segments of both rural and urban populations are ignored.
 The absence of democratic accountability means the response from political representatives can be slow or even nonexistent.

 One can see this dynamic being played out on a global level as well with regard to climate change adaptation funds or mitigation policies.
 Internationally, Bolivia has little political sway in the negotiations shaping the policies of major global carbon polluters.
 In the 2010 rounds of UN climate change negotiations in Cancún, Bolivia’s negotiation team was unable to convince even its closest allies, Venezuela and Cuba, to join it in rejecting the Cancún accord – a position it took because of the agreement’s failure to secure more ambitious targets on mitigation policies and a stronger set of binding mechanisms.
 As a country in global negotiations – the outcomes of which will profoundly affect its future – Bolivia finds itself unable to catalyze action from the international community.
 In this way the experience of the nation’s representatives echoes that of those Bolivians living in periurban areas who struggle with the economic effects of climate change and who can hardly get the attention of their elected leaders.
 Pablo Salon, the ambassador to the UN, wrote after Cancún, “Bolivia is a small country.
 This means we are among the nations most vulnerable to climate change, but with the least responsibility for causing the problem.”
 As a result of the position Bolivia’s negotiating team took in Cancún, it acquired the reputation for being ‘obstructionist’ in international fora.
-Last November at the COP 17 in Durban, Bolivia proposed its Joint Mitigation and Adaptation Mechanism: “Sustainable Forest Life”, intended to be an alternative to market based solutions such as the UN-REDD program.
+In November 2011 at the COP 17 in Durban, Bolivia proposed its Joint Mitigation and Adaptation Mechanism: “Sustainable Forest Life”, intended to be an alternative to market based solutions such as the UN-REDD program.
 To the disappointment of the Bolivian negotiating team, the proposal was shelved after receiving little attention from other negotiators, once again highlighting Bolivia’s impotence in influencing policy decisions that will have a direct impact on its current and future generations.
-This intersection of deep poverty, geographic location, and a serious lack of influence on policy choices at both the local and international level, makes Bolivia the quintessential example of climate change vulnerability.
+This intersection of deep poverty, geographic location, and a serious lack of influence on policy choices at both the local and international level, makes Bolivia a clear example of climate change vulnerability.